 I am a London based relationship and sex therapist, who can help you explore and improve the important relationships in your life.
+Sessions can either be face to face in Covent Garden or via Zoom.

-I offer individual and couple counseling, psychosexual therapy and pre and post marital counseling.
+I offer individual and couple counselling, psychosexual therapy and pre and post marital counseling.
 The aim is to offer a safe, non judgemental and confidential space for you to work through a range of issues.

 Why come to therapy: